 Save the file then go to "Posts”→“Add New".
 You will notice that the editor Gutenberg he disappeared and was misled with the classic one.

 It is the simplest method and does not require the installation of any WordPress Plugin.
 Tested successfully on WordPress 5.0.
 If it will be changed in later versions of WordPress, we will return with updates to this article, showing how it can be disabled Gutenberg.

 If you are using an older WordPress version of 5.0, add the following line in functions.php:

 add_filter('gutenberg_can_edit_post', '__return_false', 5);

-Automatic (WordPress developers) currently recommends a plugin to do so, but says the classic editor will only be available until 2021.
-We'll see after that moment how we can keep the Classic Editor in WordPress.
-There is also the option for Gutenburg to become more "friendly" until then.
+Automatic (WordPress developers) currently recommend a plugin to do this, but I say that the classic editor will not be available until 2021.
+We will see after that how we can maintain the Classic Editor in WordPress.
+There is also the option of Gutenburg becoming more "friendly" until then.